Anonymous Meeting in Networks

-Apart from the synchronous model used, e.g., in \cite{CKP,DFKP,TSZ07,YY} and in this paper, several authors have investigated asynchronous rendezvous in the plane \cite{CFPS,fpsw} and in network environments \cite{BCGIL,CLP,DGKKP}.
+Apart from the synchronous model used, e.g., in \cite{CKP,DFKP,TSZ14,YY} and in this paper, several authors investigated asynchronous rendezvous in the plane \cite{CFPS,fpsw} and in network environments \cite{BCGIL,CLP,DGKKP,DPV,GP}.
 In the latter scenario the agent chooses the edge which it decides to traverse but the adversary controls the speed of the agent.
 Under this assumption rendezvous in a node cannot be guaranteed even in very simple graphs and hence the rendezvous requirement is relaxed to permit the agents to meet inside an edge.
 In particular, in \cite{GP} the authors studied asynchronous rendezvous of two anonymous agents.

 Gathering many anonymous agents in a ring \cite{DDN,KKN,KMP} and in a tree \cite{FIPS} was studied in a different model, where agents execute Look-Compute-Move cycles in an asynchronous way and can see positions of other agents during the Look operation.
 While agents have the advantage of periodically seeing other agents, they do not have any memory of past events, unlike in our model.

 Tree exploration by many agents starting at the same node was studied in \cite{FGKP}.
 Some of the techniques of this paper have been later used in our paper \cite{DP} in the context of anonymous graph exploration by many agents.

 The leader election problem was introduced in \cite{LL} and has been mostly studied in the scenario where all nodes have distinct labels and the leader is found among them \cite{FL,HS,P}.
 In \cite{HKMMJ}, the leader election problem was approached in a model based on mobile agents for networks with labeled nodes.
 Many authors \cite{An,AtSn,BV,YK2,YK3} studied leader election in anonymous networks.
 In particular, \cite{YK3} characterized message-passing networks in which leader election among nodes can be achieved when nodes are anonymous.
 Memory needed for leader election in unlabeled networks was studied in \cite{FuPe}.